Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 }
 ```

-Or get user traits for given user Identity and specific Trait keys:
+Or get user traits for an Identity and specific Trait keys:

 ```dart
 final userTraits = await flagsmithClient.getTraits(user, keys: ['cookies_key', 'other_trait']);